 - Public-private partnerships: local government agencies often partner with private lenders to offer solar loans with lower interest rates and no fees.

-- Utilities: some utility companies offer competitive on-bill financing programs that allow you to finance solar energy systems, and repay the borrowed amount through your monthly electric bills.
+- Utilities: some utility companies offer competitive on-bill financing programs that allow you to finance solar energy systems and repay the borrowed amount as part of your monthly electric bills.

 - Municipalities: though not available in all states, some municipalities offer Property Assessed Clean Energy (PACE) solar energy financing.
 When you finance a system with a PACE loan, you repay it via an annual assessment on your property tax bill.

 - Specialized solar lenders: many companies today specialize in–and solely provide–solar loan products.
-They partner with banks and work with a network of solar installers to offer loans.
+They partner with banks and a network of solar installers to offer loans.

 Can you finance a battery installation with a solar loan?